Math Challenge

 • Write an article for your newsletter introducing this new program.
 The basic What, When, Who, and How/Where to submit format works well.
 Provide the Math Challenge's link for your newsletter, school's website, PTSA/PTO website.

-• Send a brief email to teachers & staff introducing yourself, the program, and how they can help collecting submissions.
+• Send a brief email to teachers & school staff introducing yourself, the program, and how they can help collecting submissions.

 • Plan and order your prizes (optional).